playa del carmen

 CAVE DIVING TRAINING – mexico

-CDT Mexico is conveniently located in Playa del Carmen, in the Heart of the Mexican Riviera Maya.
-With its Caribbean climate, beautiful seafront, laidback atmosphere and fine dining possibilities, the town has many appeals and is a travelers’ favorite.
+CDT Mexico is conveniently located in the Heart of the Mexican Riviera Maya, between Playa del Carmen and Tulum.
+With its Caribbean climate, beautiful seafront, laidback atmosphere and fine dining possibilities, the town has many appeals and is a traveler’s favourite.

 Above all, the area boasts the World’s largest concentration of underwater cave systems, and some of the most beautiful too.